Mansfield Wrotto: Chicago Bears

 Wrotto was signed by the Chicago Bears on December 27, 2011.

 On June 14, 2012, Wrotto was released by the Bears.

 Personal

 Wrotto graduated from Brookwood High School in Snellville, Ga, and then went on to attend Georgia Tech.
 At Georgia Tech he majored in management.
 His parents are Mansfield Sr. and Jemmie.

-Wrotto is currently an MBA student at the University of Illinois at Urbana-Champaign.
+Wrotto completed an MBA program at the University of Illinois at Urbana-Champaign and is currently a senior vice president at Bank of America.